abhistudent03/Abhiram-Personal-Website/research.md

   <div class="card">
     <h2>Current Research</h2>
     <p>Describe your ongoing work here...</p>
-    Current - Masters thesis in TU Dresden
+    Current - Masters thesis in TU Dresden <br>
-    -Working on T4 phage resistant E coli bacteria and studying the different characterstics of these bacteria
+    -Working on T4 phage resistant E coli bacteria and studying the different characterstics of these bacteria <br>
      <div>
        <p>•Understand antibiotic resistance capability of phage resistant bacteria </p>
-       <p>• Understand the lethality of these phage resistant bacteria (check whether they can kill larva)</p>
+       <p>•Understand the lethality of these phage resistant bacteria (check whether they can kill larva)</p>
-       <p>• Find out the genetic similarilty and physiological similarity of the phage resistant bacteria </p>
+       <p>•Find out the genetic similarilty and physiological similarity of the phage resistant bacteria </p>
       </div>

   </div>